nutjob-laboratories/erk/README.txt

 ## Is **Ərk** designed for multiple users?

 Not directly, as all its configuration files are stored in **Ərk**'s installation directory.
-However, there are three command-line options you can use to manage settings for different users:
+However, there are six command-line options you can use to manage settings for different users:

 * `--config` : This tells **Ərk** to use a user-specified file for most configuration options.
 * `--user` : This tells **Ərk** to use a user-specified user settings file.
 Stored in this file are nickname and username settings, server connection history, the disabled plugins list, and other user specific data.
-* `--format` : This tells **Ərk** to use a user-specified text display settings file.
+* `--style` : This tells **Ərk** to use a user-specified text style file.
 This sets what colors and formatting is used to display text in the client.
 * `--logs` : This tells **Ərk** to use a user-specified directory for log loading and storage.
 * `--scripts` : This tells **Ərk** to use a user-specified directory for script loading and storage.
+* `--styles` : This tells **Ərk** to use a user-specified directory for text style loading and storage.

 This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
 Configuration and user setting files are JSON, and the text format settings file is CSS.
 If the filename (or directory name) passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings, or create the directory to be used for logs.